 Favorite events include an annual soccer tournament, talent night, and formal Campion Ball.
 The annual Campion Olympics is hosted by the classics society.
 Students enjoy regular poker nights and playing billiards and ping pong in the student common room.
 Students play the grand piano and a variety of other instruments at Formal Hall every fortnight.

 Since the inception of Campion, students have provided assistance to members of the local community and along with staff hold an annual BBQ for the neighbors.

 There are many outstanding cultural, shopping and sports opportunities in Sydney, a city of nearly five million people.
 Residents and tourists enjoy the beaches, including Bondi Beach, about 45 minutes away.

 Hiking is a popular activity in the nearby Blue Mountains World Heritage Area.

 The only liberal arts college in Australia, Campion College was founded to provide students an opportunity to be well-educated and grow in the Catholic Faith.
 The College’s founders carefully studied the renaissance taking place in U.S. Catholic higher education, and they have sought to plant a similar flag of orthodoxy in Australia.

 Today Campion is a successful Catholic institution that offers a unique experience to American students seeking a study-abroad option or a full degree.
-While certain aspects of Australian colleges and universities are unfamiliar to U.S. students—for example, a three-year undergraduate program and a February-to-November academic year—the opportunity to study at Campion with its strong curriculum and Catholic identity could be very appealing to the adventurous student.
+While certain aspects of Australian colleges and universities are unfamiliar to U.S. students—for example, a three-year undergraduate program and a February-to-November academic year—the opportunity to study at Campion with its strong curriculum and Catholic identity could be very appealing to the faithful, adventurous student.